Background on the music sheet collection

 In 1978, H.S.H.
-Princess Grace of Monaco purchased a collection of more than 1,600 Irish and Irish American music scores, dating from 1840 to 1970, collected by Michael E O’Donnell from Philadelphia, who originated from County Mayo like the Princess’ grandfather.
-This was also fitting, since her uncle Walter Kelly had performed this kind of material in the United States of America.
+Princess Grace of Monaco purchased a collection of more than 1,100 unique Irish and Irish American music scores, dating from 1840 to 1970, collected by Michael E O’Donnell who worked in the music industry in Philadelphia and New York, and who originated from County Mayo like the Princess’ grandfather.
+This was also fitting, since Grace Kelly's uncle Walter Kelly was a famous vaudeville actor in the early 1900s and had performed this kind of material in the United States of America, which no doubt influenced her choice of acting career.

-The collection was housed at the Prince’s palace until 1984, when it was moved to the Princess Grace Irish Library.
+The music sheet collection was housed at the Prince’s palace until 1984, when it was moved to the building where the Princess Grace Irish Library is now located (5 minutes walk from the palace).
 In March 2019, some of the song sheets were selected by Dr Fintan Vallely to be used as part of the programme for the inaugural evening of Irish music at the restored Kelly House in Philadelphia, where Princess Grace grew up.
-During his time as The Ireland Funds Monaco, Academic-in-Residence, Dr Vallely started work on cataloguing the collection.
-This was completed in 2021, and the listing was put online in 2023.
+During his time as The Ireland Funds Monaco Academic-in-Residence, Dr Vallely started work on cataloguing the collection.
+This was completed in 2021, and the catalogue listing was put online on the library's website in 2023.

 The sheets are, for the most part, printed by commercial, American music publishers – 346 of them, some large companies, some individuals.
 Many kinds of information can be deduced from the song lyrics, not least the over-arching feature that they show the gradual negotiation of Irish American identity by the immigrant Irish to the United States.